List of Army of the Pharaohs members

-Army of the Pharaohs (most commonly abbreviated as AOTP or A.O.T.P.) is a hip hop supergroup originating from Philadelphia, Pennsylvania, formed by Jedi Mind Tricks MC Vinnie Paz in 1998.
-The group has strong links to other underground groups such as; OuterSpace, Demigodz, Snowgoons, La Coka Nostra, JuJu Mob, Official Pistol Gang, and Jedi Mind Tricks.
+Army of the Pharaohs (most commonly abbreviated as AOTP or A.O.T.P.) is a hip hop supergroup originating from Philadelphia, Pennsylvania, formed by Vinnie Paz in 1998.
+The group has strong links to other underground groups such as Jedi Mind Tricks, OuterSpace, Demigodz, La Coka Nostra, JuJu Mob, Official Pistol Gang, and Snowgoons.
 It has changed several times ever since its formation.